3meters/proxibase/private.md

 ### Issue: Secret place visibly to members?
 Should secret places appear in the nearby or search results of people who have access to them?

-Jay: If possible, I think members should see secret places in lists.
+**Jay**: If possible, I think members should see secret places in lists.
 We might want to follow the facebook visibility rules where possible: https://www.facebook.com/help/220336891328465.

 ## Visbility of child entities of private and secret places
 Messages will become an ownerAccess collection.
 We will introduce a new option to safeFind, asReader.
 This functions like asAdmin, but is more restrictive.
 First, it only affects reads, not writes, and second, it does not change the scope of the private fields on the users table.  getEntitiesForEntity and getEntities.
 For entities of schema place, it will first look up the entity and check if 1) it is public, 2) the user has a watch link to the entity itself, or 3) if the user has a watch link to the _place field of the target entity.
 If any of these is true,